cyramatique/thebiggerguy/README.md

 *The Bigger Guy* is a 4-minute screendance music video set inside a church interior, exploring themes of forgiveness, grace, and emotional expectation.
 The camera operates as a creative collaborator — finding in choreography and sacred space what neither could express alone.

 **Collaborators**
-- Directors: Elena (Cyramatique) & Juliana Rogala
+- Directors: Elina (Cyramatique) & Juliana Rogala
 - Choreographer & performer: Becca Francis
 - Music: Rebekka Louise